Stand on corners dressed as frankfurters or work as singing waiters at a rock and roll joint.

 Another client would stand in the doorway of her bathroom to make sure I was getting every single hair off of her floor, sink and bathtub.

-I started wearing a Walkman and told her I didn’t have a very good command of the English language so I could pretend I couldn’t understand her.
+I started wearing a Walkman to the next visits and told her I didn’t have a very good command of the English language so I could pretend I didn’t understand her.

 It wasn’t my proudest human moment but you do what you have to do to not end up in prison.